EddyVerbruggen/nativescript-i18n/README.md

 ###Credits
 Thanks to [@TheBrousse](https://twitter.com/TheBrousse) and [@ValioStoychev](https://twitter.com/valiostoychev) for the help with iOS and [@alejonext](https://github.com/alejonext/NativeLang) for creating the initial module.

+Also a big thanks to all the [contributors](https://github.com/rborn/nativescript-i18n/graphs/contributors) that made this repo better :)

 ###Usage
 Install the plugin in your app